kodekloudhub/golang/docs/02-data-types-and-variables/04-data-types-and-variables.md

     <details>
     <summary>Reveal</summary>

-    > 1, 3 (A, C)
+    > A, C

     `Scanf` is an example of a function that returns more than one value.
 Many functions in Go return a value and an error.
 If the error is `nil` then the other return value is the actual value you want and is valid.

     The wording of answer 3 is a little misleading.
-It is actually the error thrown during execution of `Scanf` itself, if an error occurred.
+It is actually the error rasied during execution of `Scanf` itself, if an error occurred.
 A likely error is if you expected to scan a number and text was entered.

     </details>
     </details>